glurp/ang/README.md

 * introduction, help
 * transmition of game parameter to all (nb star, coefs...), current version need to be exactly identique for each gamer
-* display list of current players, with name
+* display list of current players, with gamer name

 Inspiration